IntelligenceModding/thoriumdocs/docs/machines.md

 You need one of each machine to successfully build a reactor and turbine!

 **The [Just Enough Items](https://www.curseforge.com/minecraft/mc-mods/jei){:target=”_blank”}   Mod is highly recommended for crafting!** <br>
-**Please manage to install JEI, since there are way to many Recipes to show all!**
+**Please manage to install JEI since there are way too many recipes to show them all!!**

 <br>
 [Next > Fuel Production](fuel.md){ .md-button }